Requiem for a Nun: Development

 Faulkner stated that initially he wished to end the plot at the end of Sanctuary but he decided that, in E. Pauline Degenfelder's words, "Temple's reinterpretation would be dramatic and worthwhile."
 Degenfelder, from Worcester Public Schools, believes that he may have gotten inspiration for the sequel from The Story of Temple Drake due to common elements between the two.

 Characterization

 Degenfelder stated that the author formed, in Temple, "an essentially different woman from the same base, without sensing any contradiction."
-According to the reviewer, this differs from the "flat" characterization to Temple in the novel.
+According to the reviewer, this differs from the "flat" characterization of Temple in the novel.

 Though Temple, in this novel, is formally known as "Mrs. Gowan Stevens", she still calls herself by her maiden name.
 Gene D. Phillips stated that internally she still perceives herself to be "an irresponsible adolescent" and undeserving of a reputation of being a responsible wife.

 Reception

 At the time of publication, Requiem received mixed reviews.
 Malcolm Cowley in the New York Herald Tribune wrote that Requiem was "a drama conceived on a level of moral consciousness" that made it "genuinely tragic", and "in that respect it is vastly superior to Sanctuary, where the only morality was in the dim background of the author's mind."
 Some critics were also intrigued or impressed by Requiem's experimental form combining novel and drama.
 However, Faulkner's writing style was criticized as clumsy or tedious, particularly in the dramatic sections, where the action was largely narrated rather than shown.
 Critics also found some aspects of the story to be implausible, unreal, and out of step with contemporary attitudes, particularly the characterization of Nancy as self-sacrificing and the motivation for her killing of Temple's baby.

 In later decades, the book was not considered marketable by publishers and for a time was not available in a paperback or other inexpensive edition.
 Its ongoing significance was primarily as a sequel to Faulkner's more highly regarded novel, Sanctuary.